bumbeishvili/d3-coding-conventions/README.md

 ## layouts
-layouts, as behaviors, comes from d3.v3 and removed from d3.v4.
+Layouts, as behaviors, comes from d3.v3 and removed from d3.v4.
 We use layouts in group comment section

 there are following layouts:
 + d3.chord()